Bibiko/appconfig/README.md

 As above, activate `appconfig`, change into the app's config directory and start the `deploy` task.
 In case of a database migration, answer `Recreate database?` in the negative and run the migrations on the host by confirming `Upgrade database?`.
 For wholesale replacemement, confirm `Recreate database?`.

+Note: Deploying new data implies deploying new code.